Ian Macdonald (Australian politician): Early political career

-Howard Government
+Howard government

-Following the election of the Howard Government, Macdonald was appointed Parliamentary Secretary to the Minister for the Environment in 1996.
+Following the election of the Howard government, Macdonald was appointed Parliamentary Secretary to the Minister for the Environment in 1996.
 In 1998, MacDonald was appointed to the Second Howard Ministry as Minister for Regional Services, Territories and Local Government.

 In 2001, Macdonald was appointed Minister for Forestry and Conservation in the Third Howard Ministry.
 His portfolio was renamed Fisheries, Forestry and Conservation in November 2002.
 He continued in this position in the Fourth Howard Ministry until January 2006 when he lost his position in a Cabinet reshuffle triggered by the retirement of Robert Hill.

 Return to Opposition

-Following the defeat of the Howard Government in 2007, Macdonald was appointed to the Opposition Shadow Ministry of Brendan Nelson as Shadow Minister Assisting the Leader of the Opposition and Shadow Minister for Northern Australia.
+Following the defeat of the Howard government in 2007, Macdonald was appointed to the Opposition Shadow Ministry of Brendan Nelson as Shadow Minister Assisting the Leader of the Opposition and Shadow Minister for Northern Australia.
 On 22 September 2008, following the election of Malcolm Turnbull as Opposition Leader, Macdonald lost his position as Shadow Minister Assisting the Leader of the Opposition but retained the position of Shadow Parliamentary Secretary for Northern Australia.

 In 2009, Macdonald lost his position in the Shadow Cabinet following Tony Abbott's accession to the Liberal leadership, but was appointed Shadow Parliamentary Secretary for Northern and Remote Australia.
 In 2010, he also took on the position of Shadow Parliamentary Secretary for the Defence Force and Defence Support.

 Final years in parliament

-On 16 September 2013, following the election of the Abbott Government, it was announced that despite Tony Abbott's stated aim of ministry continuity Macdonald had been dropped from the frontbench.
-Senator Macdonald described this day as the "one of the worst" days in his life.
+On 16 September 2013, following the election of the Abbott government, it was announced that despite Tony Abbott's stated aim of ministry continuity Macdonald had been dropped from the frontbench.
+Senator Macdonald described this day as "one of the worst" days in his life.

 In June 2014, Macdonald joined Senator Cory Bernardi in expressing opposition to the Government's proposed deficit levy, claiming that he did not believe the increase "goes far enough."
 He also threatened to cross the floor over the proposed fuel excise hike.

 In July 2018, Macdonald was demoted to fourth position on the LNP ticket, from which victory was considered very unlikely.
 In the 2019 federal election he lost his senate seat, and ceased to be a senator from 1 July 2019.